grommet/grommet/src/js/components/Clock/README.md

 **clock.analog.minute.color**

 The border to use in the accordion.
-Expects `string`.
+Expects `string | { dark: string, light: string }`.

 Defaults to

 ```
-dark: light-4, light: dark-3
+{ dark: light-4, light: dark-3 }
 ```

 **clock.analog.minute.shape**